 What could we do differently next time to build stronger connections?

-Share a takeaway with your Trio asynchronously (e.g., Signal, Teams, etc).
+Share a key insight from today's Jam Session with your Trio asynchronously (e.g., Signal, Teams, etc).

 People do their best work when they feel safe to speak up, take risks, and share ideas.
 Psychological safety—pioneered by Amy Edmondson—is a key ingredient in high-performing teams.